-Jesus did not suppress one word of truth, but He uttered it always in love.
-He exercised the greatest tact, and thoughtful, kind attention. in His intercourse with the people.
+Jesus did not suppress one word of truth, but he uttered it always in love.
+He exercised the greatest tact, and thoughtful, kind attention in his intercourse with the people.
 He was never rude, never needlessly spoke a severe word, never gave needless pain to a sensitive soul.
 He did not censure human weakness.
-He spoke the truth, but always in love.
-He denounced hypocrisy, unbelief, and iniquity; but tears were in His voice as He uttered His scathing rebukes.
-He wept over Jerusalem, the city He loved, which refused to receive Him, the Way, the Truth, and the Life.
-They had rejected Him, the Saviour, but He regarded them with pitying tenderness.
+He spoke the truth, but always in love. denounced hypocrisy, unbelief, and iniquity; but tears were in his voice as he uttered his scathing rebukes.
+He wept over Jerusalem, the city he loved, which refused to receive him, the Way, the Truth, and the Life.
+They had rejected him, the Saviour, but he regarded them with pitying tenderness.
 His life was one of self-denial and thoughtful care for others.
-Every soul was precious in His eves.
-While

-He ever bore Himself with divine dignity, He bowed with the tenderest regard to every member of the family of God.
-In all men He saw fallen souls whom it was His mission to save.
+Every soul was precious in his eyes.
+While he ever bore himself with divine dignity, he bowed with the tenderest regard to every member of the family of God.
+In all men he saw fallen souls whom it was his mission to save.

-Such is the character of Christ as revealed in His This is the character of God.
-It is from the life.
-Father's heart that the streams of divine compassion, manifest in Christ, flow out to the children of men.
-Jesus, the tender, pitying Saviour, was God "manifest in the flesh."
+Such is the character of Christ as revealed in his life.
+This is the character of God.
+It is from the Father's heart that the streams of divine compassion, manifest in Christ, flow out to the children of men.
+Jesus, the tender, pitying Saviour, was "God manifest in the flesh."

 It was to redeem us that Jesus lived and suffered and died.
 He became a "Man of sorrows," that we might be made partakers of everlasting joy.
-God permitted His beloved Son, full of grace and truth, to come from a world of indescribable glory, to a world marred and blighted with sin, darkened with the shadow of death and the curse.

-He permitted Him to leave the bosom of His love, the adoration of the angels, to suffer shame, insult, humiliation, hatred, and death.
-"The chastisement of our peace was upon Him; and with His stripes we are healed."
-Behold Him in the wilderness, in Gethsemane, upon the cross!
-The spotless Son of God took upon Himself the burden of sin.
-He who had been one with God, felt in His soul the awful separation that sin makes between God and man.
-This wrung from His lips the anguished cry, "My God, My God, why hast Thou forsaken Me?"
-It was the burden of sin.
+God permitted his beloved Son, full of grace and truth, to come from a world of indescribable glory, to a world marred and blighted with sin, darkened with the shadow of death and the curse.
+He permitted him to leave the bosom of his love, the adoration of the angels, to suffer shame, insult, humiliation, hatred, and death.
+"The chastisement of our peace was upon him; and with his stripes we are healed."
+Behold him in the wilderness, in Gethsemane, upon the cross!
+The spotless Son of God took upon himself the burden of sin.
+He who had been one with God, felt in his soul the awful separation that sin makes between God and man.
+This wrung from his lips the anguished cry, "My God, my God, why hast thou forsaken me?"
+It was the burden of sin, the sense of its terrible enormity, of its separation of the soul from God,-it was this that broke the heart of the Son of God.